KaveIO/AmbariKave/deployment/cloudbreak/README.md

 *  _volume-count_ - Attached volumes per instance.
 Number between 1 and 24
 *  _instance-type_ - "GATEWAY" for the Ambari node, "CORE" for all the rest
 *  _security-group_ - Name of the security group in which nodes from the hostgroup will be created
+*  _node-count_ - Number of nodes to be deployed
-*  _recipes_ - list of recipe names (as desctribed in cbparams.py) to be applied to this hostgoup
+*  _recipes_ - List of recipe names (as desctribed in cbparams.py) to be applied to this hostgoup

 ### Stack
 Prior to insatlling the actual HDP components and cluster a stack needs to be created.
 "Stack" means the **running cloud infrastructure** that is created based on the hostgroups groups and cluster details (machine templates, credential, instance-types, network, securitygroup etc.).
 The new cluster will use your templates and by using Azure ARM will launch the cloud stack.
 To configure the stack details edit the following file: